 Susie’s Place Child Advocacy Center in Avon is accepting applications to fill a full-time Child and Family Advocate position.
 Benefits include generous paid time off and retirement options, but no health benefits offered.

 For this position, interested applicants should submit a cover letter and resume to Susie’s Place Child Advocacy Center at email@example.com no later than February 26, 2020.
 No telephone inquiries, please.

 JOB TITLE: Child and Family Advocate

-AGENCY: Susie’s Place Child Advocacy Center in Bloomington, Indiana
+AGENCY: Susie’s Place Child Advocacy Center in Avon, Indiana

 REPORTS TO: Associate Director

 ***Please note that Susie’s Place does not currently offer medical benefits.***

 CHILD AND FAMILY ADVOCATE DEFINITION: Reporting directly to the Associate Director, the Child and Family Advocate position of Susie’s Place provides advocacy and support services is to meet the needs of children and their non-offending caregivers in a way that reduces trauma and disruption and enhances positive outcomes.
 Provides information to the families and assists families in obtaining the services needed.

 MINIMUM JOB REQUIREMENTS: Bachelor’s degree in Human Services field plus two (2) years of experience in the field of children services, including sexual abuse and/or victim advocacy; experience with family services that embrace the concept of family-centered and strength-based service provision; knowledge of concepts of child abuse and neglect; experience providing services to culturally diverse communities/families and the ability to be culturally sensitive and appropriate.